 6. The use of computer navigation in difficult cases to improve accuracy

-These improvements mean that patients have much less post surgery pain, are discharged from hospital earlier and recover much faster.
+These improvements mean that patients have much less post-surgery pain, are discharged from hospital earlier and recover much faster.

-Most recently, a new technique using Patient Specific Instrumentation (PSI) has been developed in an effort to improve accuracy and shorten surgical time.
+Most recently, a technique using Patient Specific Instrumentation (PSI) has been developed in an effort to improve accuracy and shorten the surgical time.
 MRI scans of the knee provide us with a 3-dimensional model which allows unique custom fitted positioning guides to be designed specifically for the particular patient’s total knee replacement surgery.

 Dr Kevin Lee was trained in Stanford University by one of the pioneers of this technique- Professor William Maloney and he performed National University Hospital’s first PSI case in 2010.
 He also performed Southeast Asia’s first bilateral PSI knee replacement procedure in 2011.
 Dr Lee delivered a talk “Customized Instrumentation For Knee Replacement” at Stanford University, USA in February 2012 and has been interviewed multiple times about his experience with this total knee replacement surgery technique.
-Dr Lee also performs Makoplasty (partial robotic assisted knee replacement), a new and less invasive partial knee replacement surgery that has recently introduced in Singapore.
+Dr Lee also performs Makoplasty (partial robotic-assisted knee replacement), a new and less invasive partial knee replacement surgery that has recently introduced in Singapore.

 After the surgery, there are several things to look out for in your daily living and home arrangements, find out more in our article on “Preparing For Life After Knee Replacement“.